 Some posts on this site contain affiliate links, meaning if you book or buy something through one of these links, we may earn a small commission (at no extra cost to you).

-In Southern Macedonia, we encountered an unexpected destination.
+In the Republic of North Macedonia, we encountered an unexpected destination.
 On the hills above the tiny village of Demir Kapija are located some of the most remarkable wineries you’ll ever find.
 It was just above the town that we discovered the castle tower of the Popova Kula winery.
 From the first glimpse of the building, you knew this would be special.

 The establishment of Popuva Kula winery is more recent.
 The winery began in 2004 along with the hotel, which offers a handful of rooms.
 There is the main lodge as well as in a purpose-built hotel on the property.